Ajaykp2006/Color-Code-Generator/README.md

 3. **Use Presets:** Click any of the color swatches at the bottom of the card to jump to that color.
 4. **Copy Code:** Hover over the `#HEX` or `rgb()` text.
 Click it once, and it will confirm the code has been copied to your clipboard.

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](#) if you want to contribute.

-## 📝 License

 This project is open source and available under the [MIT License](LICENSE).